segunak/petoi-bittle/workshops/three-levels-of-programming.md

 - Laptops/Desktops with Python and Mind+ IDE.
 1 laptop per 4-5 students.
 - Printed Serial Protocol documentation from Petoi found at <https://docs.petoi.com/apis/serial-protocol>.
 - Mind+ IDE on computers.
-- Arduino installed on computers.
+- Visual Studio Code installed on the computers.
 - Python installed on computers.
 - AI Interface for prompt engineering (could be a simple web interface or connected via VS Code).
 - Projector for demonstrating concepts and results.